Pbb-land/Rebuttal_Response/response_r1.md

 For instance, in our experiments, some mesh sequences obtained from SelfRecon have artifacts that can not be ignored(e.g., a big hole on the human head).
 However, we can still generate reasonable results via volume rendering.
 We will add this comparison in the revised version.
 ### **R1-Q3.
 Vertex-based representation v.s.
 Our model.**

-Though we use 4D representation, the total number of features that we want to obtain through the hash encoder is much less than $N_{max}^4$ , where $N_{max}$ is the finest resolution of multi-resolution hash encoding.
-This is because the first three dimensions of our input to the hash encoder are only the coordinates of the vertices on the template mesh's surface $S$.
+Though we use 4D representation, the total number of features that we want to obtain through hash encoder is much less than $N_{max}^4$ , where $N_{max}$ is the finest resolution of multi-resolution hash encoding.
+This is because the first three dimensions of our input to hash encoder are only the coordinates of the vertices on the template mesh's surface $S$.

 Actually, if we regard $S$ as a 2D surface and distance $d$ as an additional dimension, our surface-relative representation can be explained as an irregular 3D voxel grid.
 And the number of features in this 3D grid is $N_v*N_{max}$ , far less than $N_{max}^4$ , where $N_v$ is the number of vertices on $S$ .
 Moreover, the 1D discrete features in the vertex-based representation are exactly the features in this 3D grid.
 Thus, this vertex-based representation can be understood as our method without hash encoding.
 It can be interpreted that when fixing the first three dimensions $(x,y,z)$ as a coordinate of a vertex $v$ on $S$ of the input, the features obtained from hash encoder by moving the fourth dimension d are exactly the 1D discrete features anchored to $v$ in the vertex-based representation.
 Generally speaking, the only difference between these two representations is that the vertex-based representation directly saves the features in the irregular 3D voxel grid, while our method uses the hash encoder to get these features and only saves the hash tables.